thydel/ar-ansible-version/README.md

 # ansible-version

-- Auto invoke eponymous module to get `ansible-version` available as an ansible fact.
+- Embed eponymous module to get `ansible-version` available as an ansible fact.
 - The galaxy role is name `version-ansible` because galaxy auto-remove `ansible` prefix.

 ## Requirements